MakisEu/Pygame-Rooms/README.md

 # Pygame-Rooms
-A game that is inspired from a book about Pygame
+A game that is inspired from a game Called Night Advneture in a book about Pygame.